richrd/suplemon/README.md

    * [ ] Only refresh modified lines when editing
  * [X] Display tab characters with a replacement char (tab messes up lines)
  * [X] Global clipboard (copy from one file to another)
+ * [ ] Extensions:
+   * [ ] Peer to peer colaborative editing.
+Could be implemented as an extension.
+   * [ ] Auto backup.
+Activate on n changes or every n seconds
+   * [ ] File selector, kind of like what nano has
+     * [ ] This should be implemented as an extension
+     * [ ] Could be triggered with a key binding (and/or override open file)
+     * [ ] Need to refactor App class to support views instead of just files
+     * [ ] A view could be an editor or an extension ui
+     * [ ] Extensions should be able to control both status bars and key legend
+   * [ ] Automatically add ; to end of lines
+      * [ ] Generalized: add line prepend and append commands
+      * [ ] Will need multiline comment and string detection etc.

 ## Fix / Defects
  * [ ] Input queries can't detect trailing whitespace